Free 24/7 Case Assessment — We respond within 1 hour. 📞 (301) 450-1764

 All Defenses Waived

-Once a default is entered, you generally cannot raise habitability issues, improper notice, or any other defense — even if they would have been valid and winning arguments.
+Once a default is entered, you generally cannot raise habitability issues, improper notice, or any other defense — even valid ones.

 Side-by-Side Comparison